RounakRaj01/PD-COURSE/README.md

 ![image](https://github.com/user-attachments/assets/5899aacd-c163-401b-996a-17b2c2aa724b)

-Now we need to create nwell and pwell
+Next, we need to create the n-well and p-well.

-N-well is used for pmos fabrication and P-well is used for nmos fabrication.
-Both can't be done at the same time.
-We need to protect the one area while we fabricate the other.
+The n-well is used for PMOS fabrication, and the p-well is used for NMOS fabrication.
+Since both cannot be fabricated simultaneously, one area must be protected while the other is being processed.

-The same steps will be done here also, deposit a layer of photoresist then define pattren of layer you want to protect.
-So we are using Mask2 to protect one area first.
+The same steps are followed here: a layer of photoresist is deposited, and the pattern for the area to be protected is defined.
+Mask2 is then used to shield one area while fabricating the other.
    ![image](https://github.com/user-attachments/assets/7769effc-6a34-422e-84b4-c01214650cb2)

 Next step is to expose this photoresist to the UV light.
 So, same this UV light will react only to the exposed photoresist area.